btannady/projects/README.md

 <br />
 Developed in Python using open-source APIs, the bot imitates a humanistic persona while assisting Discord servers in gaining additional access to enhanced music, chat moderator, and gameplay tools.
 <br />
-<h6>Music tool</h6> Users can command bot to join voice call channels within the server and automatically play their queued list of music.
+<h6>Music Control tools</h6> Users can command bot to join voice call channels within the server and automatically play their queued list of music.
 <br />
-<h6>Chat Moderator tool</h6> With permission, users are able to activate bot to detect, censor, and record, any messages sent by other users within the Discord chatroom.
+<h6>Chat Moderator tools</h6> With permission, users are able to activate bot to detect, censor, and record, any messages sent by other users within the Discord chatroom.
 <br />
 <h6>Minigame tools</h6> Users are able to gain access to a variety of small minigames.
 <br />